 But, what is a sales funnel?!
 And do you really need one for your small business?!

-In this article, you’ll learn all about what a sales funnel is, how they have changed in recent years and how to build an optimal sales funnel for your business.
+In this article, you’ll learn all about what a sales funnel is, how it has changed in recent years and how to build an optimal sales funnel for your business.

 What is a sales funnel